/ Brentwood Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

 If your on-the-job injury leads to a long-term impairment, you may be able to receive ongoing financial support under Pennsylvania law.
-These benefits are meant to account for the ongoing effects of your injury on your capacity to earn a living.
+These entitlements are intended to account for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: